-- i) Parents will need to supply all meals: breakfast, lunch and all snacks. - ii) Food should be of a high nutritional value and provide for a well-rounded diet.
-The Centre can help Parents by providing recommendations based on the Canada Food Guide. - iii) Special dietary requirements (i.e. food allergies, etc.) for Children at the Centre should be provided in writing to the Centre.
-Allergy symptoms or physical reactions must be included to keep Staff alert and informed.
-Currently a peanut and fish free facility. - iv) Staff Members follow safe health practices and discard unused food after meals unless requested by parents for monitoring purposes. - v) Microwave heating of foods shall be in microwave safe containers only.
+- i) Parents will need to supply all meals: breakfast, lunch, and all snacks. - ii) Special dietary requirements (i.e., food allergies, etc.) for Children at the Centre should be provided in writing to the Centre.
+Allergy symptoms or physical reactions must be included to keep Staff alert and informed. - iii) Staff Members follow safe health practices and discard unused food after meals unless requested by parents for monitoring purposes. - iv) Microwave heating of foods shall be in microwave safe containers only.
 Only items for reheat times of 30 seconds-1 minute will be permitted.
-Frozen dinners, Kraft Dinner cups or any other item requiring cooking or a longer heating time than the 30 seconds-1 minute will be refused. - vi) Water is available throughout the day.
-Pop is not an acceptable item to be packed in lunches. - vii) Due to choking hazards in children the day care does not allow hard candy, popcorn or hot dogs. - viii) The Centre does not provide a lunch program.
+Frozen dinners, Kraft Dinner cups or any other item requiring cooking or a longer heating time than the 30 seconds-1 minutes will be refused. - v) Water is available throughout the day.
+Please supply your child with a sippy cup or suitable water bottle.
+Pop is not an acceptable item to be packed in lunches. - vi) Due to choking hazards in children the day care does not allow hard candy, popcorn, or hot dogs. - vii) The Centre does not provide a lunch program.
 Please do not forget your Child's food for the day.
-However if the situation arises the Centre Supervisor will ensure that your Child is fed.
+However, if the situation arises the Centre Supervisor will ensure that your Child is fed.
 This will be supplied by the centre and billed accordingly.

-In the event that a child attending the Centre has an allergy (i.e. nuts), a notice will be sent to all Parents requesting that no foods containing the allergen be sent to the Centre.
+If a child attending the Centre has an allergy (i.e., nuts), a notice will be sent to all Parents requesting that no foods containing the allergen be sent to the Centre.